Sinehlombe/Java/README.md

 Inheritance is a powerful feature in Java that helps in building a hierarchical relationship between classes and promotes code reuse and organization.
 ChatGPT can

+    ERROR HANDLING
+        Exceptions in Java are a mechanism for handling unexpected events that disrupt the normal flow of a program's execution during runtime.
+These events can arise from various sources, including:

+           CAN BE DUE TO SUCH
+          Coding errors: Bugs in your code, like trying to divide by zero.
+          External factors: Issues with user input, network connectivity, or  disk errors.
+          By using exceptions, you can write more robust code that can gracefully handle these situations and prevent program crashes.

+          Here's a breakdown of key concepts in Java exception handling:

+          Exception classes: These are blueprints for creating exception objects.
+Java provides a built-in hierarchy of exception classes, like ArithmeticException for math errors or IOException for input/output             issues.
+You can also create your custom exception classes.

+          Throwing exceptions: When an error occurs, you can use the throw keyword to create an exception object and signal the error condition to the calling code.

+          Try-catch block: This is the core construct for handling exceptions.
+The try block includes code that might throw an exception.
+The catch block specifies how to handle a particular exception type if it             arises within the try block.
+You can have multiple catch blocks to handle different exceptions.

+          Checked vs. unchecked exceptions: Java categorizes exceptions into two types:

+          Checked exceptions: These are exceptions that the compiler forces you to handle explicitly using a try-catch block or by declaring them in the method signature using a throws clause.
+Examples include               IOException or FileNotFoundException.

+          Unchecked exceptions: These are exceptions that the compiler doesn't require you to handle.
+They typically represent runtime errors like NullPointerException (referencing a null object) or ArrayIndexOutOfBoundsException (accessing an element outside the array bounds).

+          By effectively using exceptions, you can improve the reliability and maintainability of your Java programs.